How can you cultivate your creative identity through a creative mindset and radically creative actions in your professional life?

 Creative mindset

-The extent to which you see yourself as a creative individual and the way you define your creativity are both rooted in a source.
-What might that source be?
+What lies behind the extent to which you see yourself as a creative individual and the way you define your creativity?

 Karwowski and Brzeski (2017) define a creative mindset as the set of implicit beliefs about the origins and nature of creativity.
-Implicit beliefs are the attitudes and stereotypes that each of us unconsciously holds, which influence our perceptions and behaviours without our awareness.
+Implicit beliefs are the attitudes and stereotypes that each of us unconsciously holds, which influence our perceptions and behaviours.
 By contrast, explicit beliefs are consciously accessible and can be directly reported by individuals.

 For example, some people might believe that creativity is a special talent that only certain people possess.
 In other words, they think that creativity is a fixed quality that someone is born with.
 But others believe that creativity, like traits such as extroversion and openness, can be trained.